karishma122/Netflix-Subscription-Analysis/README.md

 ## Project Overview 🌟

 This project leverages data analysis techniques to uncover trends in Netflix subscriptions.
-We use Jupyter Notebook and Python for exploratory data analysis (EDA) and visualization.
+Using Jupyter Notebook and Python for exploratory data analysis (EDA) and visualization.

 ## Dataset 📁